 Window Films Come In Many Different Forms

 Window films serve a range of purposes and come in different forms.
 Here is a brief list of window film options.
 It is always best to schedule a consultation with a professional window film installer who can look at the windows in question and make sure you make the best choice for your windows, their location, and your needs.

 Outside of the tinted window film section, the following are some of the most popular window film options:

 Decorative window film

-These films are usually frosted or tinted with color, and come in a range of designs or patterns.
-You can also order customized window films that include a business name or logo.
-Decorative window film can be used on exterior windows or interior office or business windows.
+These films are usually frosted or tinted with color and come in various designs or patterns.
+You can also order customized window films with a business name or logo.
+Decorative window film can be used on exterior, interior office, or business windows.
 They add privacy as well as decor.